On the range of the relative higher index and the higher rho-invariant for positive scalar curvature: Introduction

 Following Stolz \cite{Stolz98Concordance}, Weinberger and Yu introduced an abelian group structure, denoted by $P(M)$, on the set of concordance classes of positive scalar curvature metrics on $M$ \cite{WY15FinitePart}.
 The group $P(M)$ is closely related to the R-group in the exact sequence of Stolz and measures some aspects of the size of the space of positive scalar curvature metrics on $M$.
-Weinberger and Yu then used the finite part of K-theory of the maximal group $\Cstar$-algebra $\Cstar_{\max}(\pi_1(M))$ to give a lower bound of the rank of $P(M)$ \cite[Theorem 4.1]{WY15FinitePart}.
-It follows from considerations with the analytic surgery sequence that the elements in $P(M)$ coming from the finite part not only yield different concordance classes but also different positive scalar curvature bordism classes (compare also~\cite{XY17Moduli}).
+Weinberger and Yu then used the finite part of K-theory of the maximal group $\Cstar$-algebra $\Cstar_{\max}(\pi_1(M))$ to give a lower bound of the rank of $P(M)$.\footnote{Note that the statements in~\cite{WY15FinitePart} concerning positive scalar curvature in the dimensions \(4k+1\) are not completely correct if torsion of even order is involved.
+This is because of an error in a technical proposition~\cite[Proposition 4.4]{WY15FinitePart}.
+For more details and a remedy of this issue, we refer to~\cref{prop:finCyc,rem:Weinberger-Yu-Error} in the present article.} It follows from considerations with the analytic surgery sequence that the elements in $P(M)$ coming from the finite part not only yield different concordance classes but also different positive scalar curvature bordism classes (compare also~\cite{XY17Moduli}).

 More recently, under the assumption that $\pi_1(M)$ satisfies the (rational) strong Novikov conjecture, \citeauthor{BZ17LowDegree}~\cite{BZ17LowDegree} obtained a sharper lower bound of $P(M)$ by incorporating group homology classes of degree up to $2$.
-In this paper, under the same assumption that $\pi_1(M)$ satisfies (rational) strong Novikov conjecture, we shall prove an even sharper lower bound of the rank of $P(M)$ by studying the image of the relative higher index map from $P(M)$ to the K-theory of the reduced group $\Cstar$-algebra $\CstarRed(\pi_1(M))$.
+In this paper, under the same assumption that $\pi_1(M)$ satisfies the (rational) strong Novikov conjecture, we shall prove an even sharper lower bound of the rank of $P(M)$ by studying the image of the relative higher index map from $P(M)$ to the K-theory of the reduced group $\Cstar$-algebra $\CstarRed(\pi_1(M))$.
 Moreover, this new lower bound incorporates \emph{all homology classes up to the dimension of $M$}.
 Therefore rationally the entire image of the Baum--Connes assembly map lies in the image of the relative higher index (if we allow the dimension of $M$ to vary).
 This extends to full generality what previously has only been known for torsion-free groups.
 At the same time, we obtain lower bounds for the size of the image of the higher rho-invariant, and thereby establish a rich source of examples of positive scalar curvature metrics which can be distinguished up to bordism.

 The methods in this paper work equally well for the maximal group $\Cstar$-algebra.
 The maximal version will also give similar applications as the ones stated in the paper.
 For simplicity, we will only work with the reduced version throughout the paper.